SoloVid/Thy/docs/imperative-programming-101.md

 greet is def
   name is given String
   extraMessage is given String
-  message is string.concat "Hello there, " name print message print extraMessage
+  message is string "Hello there, " name print message print extraMessage